rento666/GithubActionsList/README-en.md

 1. **Fork** to your own repository

-2. Go to your repository and click the 'Settings' -> 'Secrets' -> 'New repository secret' button to add environment variables
+2. Go to your repository and click the 'Settings' -> 'Secrets and variables' -> 'New repository secret' button to add environment variables

 3. Go to your own repository, click the 'Actions' -> 'Set up a workflow yourself' button, select the corresponding 'workflow' to fill in the environment variables, and then click the 'Start commit' button to run the automation running script.